robinrodricks/FluentFTP/README.md

 - **OpenRead**() - Low level.
 Not recommended for general usage.
 Open a stream to the specified file for reading.
 Returns a standard `Stream`.
 [Learn more.](#stream-handling)

 - **OpenWrite**() - Low level.
 Not recommended for general usage.
 Opens a stream to the specified file for writing.
 Returns a standard `Stream`, any data written will overwrite the file, or create the file if it does not exist.
+Please call `GetReply()` after you have successfully transfered the file to read the "OK" command sent by the server and prevent stale data on the socket.
 [Learn more.](#stream-handling)

 - **OpenAppend**() - Low level.
 Not recommended for general usage.
 Opens a stream to the specified file for appending.
 Returns a standard `Stream`, any data written wil be appended to the end of the file.
+Please call `GetReply()` after you have successfully transfered the file to read the "OK" command sent by the server and prevent stale data on the socket.
 [Learn more.](#stream-handling)

 ## File Permissions